Radar Odometry Combining Probabilistic Estimation and Unsupervised Feature Learning: Introduction

-Previous works in this area have made significant progress towards radar-based odometry \cite{cen_icra18, cen_icra19, aldera_icra19, aldera_itsc19, barnes_corl19, barnes_icra20, park_icra20, hong_iros20, burnett_ral21} and place recognition \cite{kim_icra20, saftescu_icra20, gadd_plans20, demartini_sens20, tang_icra20}.
-However, previous approaches to radar odometry have either relied on hand-crafted feature extraction \cite{cen_icra18, cen_icra19, aldera_icra19, aldera_itsc19, burnett_ral21, hong_iros20}, correlative scan matching \cite{park_icra20, barnes_corl19}, or a (self-)supervised learning algorithm \cite{barnes_corl19, barnes_icra20} that relies on trajectory groundtruth.
-Hand-crafted features have been shown to achieve sub-optimal performance on radar data \cite{barnes_icra20} and correlative scan matching systems have limited applicability to full mapping and localization.
+Previous works in this area have made significant progress towards radar-based odometry \cite{cen_icra18, cen_icra19, aldera_icra19, aldera_itsc19, barnes_corl19, barnes_icra20, park_icra20, hong_iros20, burnett_ral21, adolfsson_arxiv21, kung_icra21} and place recognition \cite{kim_icra20, saftescu_icra20, gadd_plans20, demartini_sens20, tang_icra20}.
+However, previous approaches to radar odometry have either relied on hand-crafted feature extraction \cite{cen_icra18, cen_icra19, aldera_icra19, aldera_itsc19, burnett_ral21, hong_iros20, adolfsson_arxiv21, kung_icra21}, correlative scan matching \cite{park_icra20, barnes_corl19}, or a (self-)supervised learning algorithm \cite{barnes_corl19, barnes_icra20} that relies on trajectory groundtruth.
+Barnes and Posner \cite{barnes_icra20} previously showed that learned features have the potential to outperform hand-crafted features.
+On the other hand, it has not yet been shown whether correlative scan matching systems can be scaled up to large-scale mapping and localization.
 In order to address these limitations, we propose a method that is able to learn features directly from radar data without relying on groundtruth pose information.
 In this work, we present an unsupervised radar odometry pipeline that approaches the state of the art as reported on the Oxford Radar RobotCar Dataset \cite{barnes_oxford20}.
 Our network parameters are trained using only the on-board radar sensor, alleviating the need for an accurate groundtruth trajectory.
 To our knowledge, this is the first example of a totally unsupervised radar odometry pipeline.
 We show additional experimental results on 100 km of radar data collected on the data-taking platform shown in Figure~\ref{fig:buick}.
 We also provide a comparison of radar odometry performance in ideal and harsh weather conditions.
 Our approach is based on the \ac{ESGVI} parameter learning framework of \citet{barfoot_ijrr20}, a nonlinear batch state estimation framework that provides a family of scalable estimators from a variational objective.
 Model parameters can be optimized jointly with the state using a data likelihood objective. \citet{yoon_ral21} recently applied the framework to train a deep network, demonstrating feature learning for lidar odometry with only on-board lidar data.
 We extend their methodology and apply it to radar odometry.
 Our approach is modular, enabling the use of modern deep learning tools and classical estimators with minimal interface requirements.
 Importantly, our method does not require the estimator to be differentiable, a limitation of some other learning-based methods \cite{barnes_corl19}.
 The hybridization of deep learning and probabilistic state estimation allows us to achieve the best of both worlds.
 Deep learning can be leveraged to process rich sensor data, while classical estimators can be used to deal with probabilities and out-of-distribution samples through outlier rejection schemes, motion priors, and other estimation tools.
 Furthermore, classical estimators make the incorporation of additional sensors and constraints relatively straightforward.
 We review related work in Section \ref{sec:related_work}.
 An overview of \ac{ESGVI} parameter learning is presented in Section \ref{sec:esgvi}, and the methodology of our radar odometry is in Section \ref{sec:method}.
 Experimental results are presented in Section \ref{sec:experiments}.
 Concluding remarks and future work are in Section \ref{sec:conclusion}.